 Chris Dickerson died on December 23 at 82, reportedly from pneumonia.
 This is his story.

 Henri Christophe Dickerson was born one of three boy triplets, August 25, 1939, in Montgomery, Alabama.
 His parents divorced early, so he was raised by his mother, Mahala Ashley Dickerson, a trailblazing civil rights attorney.
-When he was 14, his mother remarried and moved the family to Indianapolis, and Chris was placed in a Quaker boarding school in Ohio.
-There, he replaced his Southern accent with an erudite timbre, and he developed a taste for the arts (he also pursued gymnastics).
+When he was 14, Dickerson’s mother remarried and moved the family to Indianapolis, and Chris was placed in a Quaker boarding school in Ohio.
+There, he replaced his Southern accent with an erudite timbre, and he developed a taste for the arts and pursued gymnastics.
 In 1959, he entered the American Academy of Dramatic Arts in New York City, studying acting, singing, and ballet.
 A teacher recommended he strengthen his chest to strengthen his voice.

 Dickerson took up weight-training for this purpose, but when he saw a photo of Bill Pearl in a muscle magazine, bodybuilding fascinated him.
 “It was an individual effort, and it was up to me to do what was necessary.
 So it had that appeal and I changed my dream [from acting to bodybuilding],” he remembered.
 At 24, he began training at Pearl’s new gym in Los Angeles, where Mr. Universe Pearl coached him.
 He later said Pearl “has been everything to me: father, confidant, brother.”